Azure/Enterprise-Scale/docs/wiki/ALZ-AMA-FAQ.md

 ## What to do if you have a need for a feature that is not in AMA, not GA, and not available in an alternative solution?

 The ALZ team will assess solutions for parity ongoing.
-Please review the AMA parity Gaps table [here](<insert-link>) for the lastest updates and guidance.
+Please review the AMA parity Gaps table [here](./ALZ-AMA-Update#table-ama-parity-status) for the latest updates and guidance.

 If you have any additional questions or concerns, please do not hesitate to raise a support ticket for further assistance.